matt-kukla/arxpdf/README.md

 * [Matt Kukla](https://matt-kukla.github.io) (<matt.kukla@yandex.ru>)

 ## License
-This project is licensed under the GNU GPL v3 - see [LICENSE](LICENSE) for details.
+Licensed under the GNU GPL v3 - see [LICENSE](LICENSE)
+for details.
+This project is in no way affiliated with [arXiv.org](https://arxiv.org/) or Cornell University.